How to Become a Successful Freelance Copywriter

 • You’re a copywriter at an agency or company and want to go freelance

-The platforms that work well for freelance copywriters are Twitter (okay, X, but I’ll call it Twitter), Reddit, and LinkedIn.
+The platforms that work well for freelance copywriters are LinkedIn, Twitter, and Reddit.
 There are also good Facebook Groups for freelancers.
 Find them and join.
 Learn how to make the most of each platform by publishing and posting appropriately.

 You don’t have to be on all of them.
 For me, it’s Twitter and LinkedIn.